IIIF/api/source/api/auth/0.9/index.md

   </tbody>
 </table>

-Clients will perform the following workflow in order to access access controlled resources:
+Browser-based clients will perform the following workflow in order to access access controlled resources:

 * The client requests the Description Resource and checks the status code of the response.
-* If the response is a 200, it checks whether the `@id` property in the response is the same URI as was requested.
-If it is, then the client can proceed to request the Content Resource.
+* If the response is a 200,
+  * The client checks whether the `@id` property in the response is the same URI as was requested.

-__TODO__
-Write this text
-{: .warning}
+  * If it is, then the client can proceed to request the Content Resource.
+  * If the URIs are different, then the resource is from a different tier from the requested one.
+The 200 status implies that the resource is available to be used, and the client can therefore render the resource.
+At the same time, the client checks for authentication services in the JSON received.
+* If the response is a 401,
+  * The client does not have access to the Content Resource, and thus the client checks for authentication services in the JSON received.
+* If the response is neither 200 nor 401, the client must handle other HTTP status codes

+* When the client checks for authentication services, it first checks the authentication services:
+  * First it looks for a External interaction pattern as this does not require any user interaction.
+If present, it opens the Access Token service to see if the cookie has already been obtained.
+  * If not, it checks for a Kiosk interaction pattern as it does not involve user interaction.
+If present, it opens the Access Cookie service in a separate window.
+  * If not, it checks for a Clickthrough interaction pattern.
+If present, it renders the description of the service and a confirmation button to prompt for the user to click through.
+Once the user has clicked the confirmation, it opens the Access Cookie service in a separate window.
+  * If not, it presents any Login interaction patterns available and prompts the user to login with one of them.
+When the user selects the realm to log in at, which takes the Access Cookie service role, it opens that realm's user interface in a separate window.
+  * When the Access Cookie service window closes, either automatically or by the user, the   client Opens the Access Token Service.

+* After the Access Token service has been requested, if the client receives a token, it tries again to read the Description Resource with the newly acquired credentials.
+  * If the client instead receives an error, it returns to look for further authentication services to interact with.
+  * If there are no further authentication services, then the user does not have the credentials to interact with any of the Content Resource versions, and the client cannot display anything.

+Please note that the server implementation involves providing `302` status responses to redirect the client from the requested tier to another tier if the user is not yet authorized to see the resource.
+The browser-based client does not see these responses, and hence tests whether the identifier of the resource is the same as the one requested, rather than for the HTTP status code.

 ## Appendices